 1999: Purple coneflowers open in the yard.

-2001: Returning to Yellow Springs from Madison, Wisconsin: The transition from Wisconsin early summer to Lower Midwest middle summer was clear by the time we reached central Illinois.
+2001: Returning to Yellow Springs from Madison, Wisconsin: The transition from Wisconsin Early Summer to Lower Midwest Deep Summer was clear by the time we reached central Illinois.
 Hemlock, parsnips and Canadian thistles all deteriorated quickly the further south we drove.
 Some fields and roadsides, however, showed a patchwork of mixed seasons, some areas holding on to June, others letting go completely.

 2002: Lizard’s tail full bloom today, white and soft.
 Lamb’s ear, astilbe, sweet Williams, and daisies are full and late.
 Three Japanese iris, pale violet.
 Monarda and goosefoot just starting.
 Asiatic lilies and daylilies, heliopsis, daisy fleabane, and mallow early full.
 Frances Williams and great blue hosta at their peak.
 No rust on the ferns yet.
 Oak-leaf hydrangea still blossoming in town.
 Peaches, two inches across.